Jeckruwl/RaidLeadSuite/README.md

 ### RAID PROFILES:

-stores the choices made in groupmaking, macrobar options and configs in a reusable profile so you don't have to set up each time for the same raid
+Stores the choices made in groupmaking, macrobar options and configs in a reusable profile so you don't have to set up each time for the same raid

 ### LOGGING:

-in-game UwuLogs style log window
+In-game UwULogs style log window